-Adventures in Nature offers children kindergarten through grade 6, the opportunity to explore a wide variety of Museum topics.
-Register online or register by phone from 10 am to 4 pm by calling (213) 763-ED4U.
+Adventures in Nature offers children, kindergarten through grade 8, the opportunity to explore a wide variety of Museum topics.

 The dinosaur collections of the Natural History Museum of Los Angeles County are filled with more than true fossil specimens.
 Unknown to most of our visitors, however, the Museum also preserves an extensive collection of motion picture memorabilia, much of it having to do with Hollywood's dinosaurs.

 Hollywood's first dinosaur "star" (also distinguished as the first classic character created for an animated film) was Gertie, given cinematic "life" in 1912 by the much-respected cartoonist Winsor McCay.
 In this pioneering short subject, Gertie (a copy of which is included in the collection of the Museum's Seaver Center for Western History Research), an Apatosaurus, then generally known to the public as Brontosaurus, performed, through a sequential series of McCay's drawings photographed one at a time, in an anachronistic "prehistoric world" that included a woolly mammoth and other extinct animals.
 Coincidentally, it seems, McCay gave Gertie a long and low head resembling the one we now know Apatosaurus possessed, rather than boxy Camarasaurus-type head then seen on most skeletal reconstructions and consequently, life restorations of this dinosaur.

 A collection of original dinosaur movie posters is housed in the History Department of the Natural History Museum of Los Angeles County.